mfs/spacenav/README.md

 }
 ```

-See [example output][3] of the above of the above when used with a SpaceNavigator.
+See [example output][3] of the above code when used with a SpaceNavigator.

 [0]: http://spacenav.sourceforge.net
 [1]: http://www.3dconnexion.com